SalahMSaleh/SalahMSaleh.github.io/_posts/2020-1-11-HTB-Bitlab-Write-Up.md

     echo "OK\n";

-When I was doing the box I though have to post to Depolyer to pull my files to server.
+When I was doing the box I thought i have to post to Depolyer to pull my files to server.
 But that appeared to be wrong later and there is a cronjob or something running it on server.

 # Exploitation